 Our Verdict

-Perfect Fit wet cat food receives the Cat Food Advisor rating, 4 stars
+Perfect Fit wet product range is made of six recipes which all receive the Cat Food Advisor rating, 4 stars.

 This range of food is high in protein and lists the first ingredient as animal meat.
 In addition to this, each recipe contains other meat and animal derivatives.
 It is rich in both fat and moisture content and is designed to support whole body health.